 The term ‘Designing Out Crime’ has been a discipline within the UK Police Service for over 30 years and the principles behind it have been proven successful time and time again.
 Delegates attending this course should have a background/current role in Crime Prevention, Architecture or Planning.

-During the first classroom-based week of this qualification, delegates will hear from practitioners and learn how to read plans and drawings for new developments.
-In the second week, delegates will have the opportunity to practice during a running scenario before implementing their learning back in their work place.
+Delegates will discuss relevant topics with practitioners and professionals as well as learning how to read plans and drawings for new developments.
+Throughout the second week, delegates will have the opportunity to put their learning into practice in a scenario.

-Ten days (two separate weeks) residential classroom-based learning plus completion of preliminary course work and an assessed post-course portfolio.
+Ten days (two separate weeks) residential classroom-based learning plus completion of a preliminary handbook and submission of an assessed post-course portfolio.

-Those who will be involved in a specialist Designing Out Crime role within the Police; related roles such as Local Authority planners, architects and designers.
+Those who will be involved in a specialist Designing Out Crime role within the Police; related roles such as Local Authority planners; architects and designers; security specialists within organisations.

 The next national delivery will include classroom phases scheduled for 3rd -7th February 2020 (Week One) and 2nd - 6th March 2020 (Week Two).